Sony a7R Review – A Full-Frame Mirrorless Camera

-This camera is just over $2,000, which is a fraction of the price of most DSLR systems.
+This camera is just under $2,000, which is a fraction of the price of most DSLR systems.
 You’re getting all the quality of the major DSLR bodies with none of the ridiculous cost.
 What a deal!

 A Myriad of other advantages

 There are many other awesome little things about this camera too!
 It’s over 2 times lighter than the Nikon D800 (almost 3x as the Nikon D4).
 It has a flip-out screen that is super handy for holding the camera down low or up high.
 The viewfinder is bright and gorgeous with all kinds of handy graphical overlays.
 It’s weather sealed.

 Here’s one thing worth a whole paragraph: Focus Peaking.
 No, this is not a new thing.
 But maybe if you are new to mirrorless cameras (which many people are who are reading this), then this is a really handy way to nail your focus.
 Sure, autofocus is great, but sometimes when I am set up, I want to make extra-sure I have the bit that I want in focus.
 When you turn on focus peaking, you can see exactly what is in focus with a little red (or whatever color you choose) outline.
 It’s like a video game and very cool.
 See my video on using Leica Lenses with the Sony a7R video.